hananam696/Lab_3_Data_preprocessing_Azure/README.md

 ### **LAB OVERVIEW**

-This project builds a feature-rich dataset from Goodreads book reviews to enable modeling of user ratings.
-The pipeline extracts text-based features such as sentiment, TF-IDF, and BERT embeddings.
+This project builds a feature-rich dataset from Goodreads book reviews by extracting multiple text-based features, including sentiment scores, TF-IDF vectors, readability scores, and BERT embeddings.
+These features are prepared to make the dataset ready for modeling.

-1. Data Splitting
+**1. Data Splitting**

 The dataset was divided into training, validation, and test sets to ensure the model is tested fairly and prevents data leaking.
 To ensure that the findings are consistently repeatable, PySpark's randomSplit() method was used with a fixed random seed.